-Cervical ectropion is likely to be discovered during a routine pelvic examination and Pap test.
+Cervical ectropion is likely to be discovered during a routine pelvic examination and Pap smear (Pap test).
 The condition is actually visible during a pelvic exam because your cervix will appear bright red and rougher than normal.
-And it might bleed a little during the exam.
+It might bleed a little during the exam.

 Although there’s no connection between them, early cervical cancer looks a lot like cervical ectropion.
 The Pap test can help rule out cervical cancer.

 If you’re not having symptoms, and your Pap test results are normal, you probably don’t need further testing.

 If you’re having difficult symptoms, such as pain during sex or heavy discharge, your doctor might want to test for an underlying condition.

 The next step may be a procedure called colposcopy, which can be done in your doctor’s office.
 It involves powerful lighting and a special magnifying instrument to get a closer look at your cervix.

 During the same procedure, a small tissue sample can be collected (biopsy) to test for cancerous cells.

 Unless your symptoms are bothering you, there may not be any reason to treat cervical ectropion.
 Most women experience only few problems.
 The condition can go away on its own.

 If you do have ongoing, troublesome symptoms — such as mucus discharge, bleeding, or pain during or after sex — talk to your doctor about your treatment options.